 Penguins Coming to the Zoo

-When the Galápagos Islands exhibit opens in time for the Houston Zoo’s centennial in 2022, it will include a state-of-the-art habitat for Humboldt penguins.
+When the Galápagos Islands exhibit opens, it will include a state-of-the-art habitat for Humboldt penguins.
 With sea lions, giant tortoises, sharks, and more, Galápagos Islands will add an extraordinary immersive experience to Houston’s world-class zoo.

 Humboldt penguins are a great fit for Houston, since they originate from Chile and Peru in South America where it can get as warm as 100 degrees.
 However, they will not have to battle the Houston heat since they will have a climate-controlled environment where they will be comfortable at a consistent temperature and will be protected against Houston’s mosquitos which can potentially transmit avian malaria to penguins.